govuk-one-login/di-account-management-frontend/integration-tests/README.md

 With the servers already running the tests will execute more quickly as they don't need to wait for the servers to start.

-If you're using the VS Code Playwright extension (prefer using UI mode where possible) then you can run watch mode to automatically update the tests as changes are made:
+If you’re using the VS Code Playwright extension (prefer using UI mode where possible) then you can run watch mode to automatically update the tests as changes are made:

 ```
 cd integration-tests